 The preparation of financial statements in accordance with U.S. GAAP requires management to make estimates and assumptions about future events.
 These estimates and the underlying assumptions affect the amounts of assets and liabilities reported, disclosures about contingent assets and liabilities, and reported amounts of revenue and expenses.
-Such estimates include the valuation of accounts receivable, inventories, stock-based compensation, property, plant and equipment, leases, other long-lived assets, long-term employee benefits, contingencies liabilities, estimated future cash flows and other assumptions used in long-lived asset impairment tests, and calculation of current and deferred income taxes and deferred tax valuation allowances, among others.
+Such estimates include the valuation of accounts receivable, inventories, stock-based compensation, property, plant and equipment, leases, other long-lived assets, long-term employee benefits, and contingent liabilities, estimated future cash flows and other assumptions used in long-lived asset impairment tests, and calculation of current and deferred income taxes and deferred tax valuation allowances, among others.
 Although these estimates and assumptions are based on management's best knowledge of current events and actions that the Company may undertake in the future, actual results may be significantly different from the estimates.
-The Company assessed the impact of COVID-19 on the estimates and assumptions to the extent applicable, and determined that there was no material impact on the Company's consolidated financial statements as of and for the years ended December 31, 2022, 2021 and 2020.
-However, the Company is not able to predict with certainty the future impact of COVID-19 on its estimates and assumptions due to the rapidly changing nature of the COVID-19 pandemic.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (CONTINUED) (TABULAR DOLLARS IN THOUSANDS, EXCEPT SHARE DATA)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(CONTINUED) (TABULAR DOLLARS IN THOUSANDS, EXCEPT SHARE DATA)